1879–80 Scottish Cup: Fifth round

 3rd Lanark RV were the only team to receive a bye to the quarter-finals.
 All six of the fifth round ties were played on 20 December 1879 with one tie going to a reply the following week.
 Queen's Park recorded the biggest win of the competition as they defeated Hurlford 15–1 at Hampden Park.
 Thornliebank also recorded a double-figures as they beat Rob Roy 12–0 at home.
 A double from Quinn helped Hibernian to a 2–0 win at Connell Park against Mauchline while Dumbarton beat Kilbirnie 6–2 at Boghead Park.
-South Western and Parkgrove couldn't be separated as they drew 1–1 in the first match before South Western progressed with a 3–2 win in the replay.
+South Western had defeated Parkgrove 1–0 in the first match but a successful protest warranted a replay and South Western progressed with a 3–2 win.